Vahaggn/nginx/Session 09/README.md

-# Nginx Tutorial - Session 09: Logging
+# Nginx Tutorial - Session 09: Logging - 01
 - Video of this Session: [Link](https://www.youtube.com/watch?v=p_Nx-3djruM&list=PL63NzugBawGe1nUhAveIBfYHtbiXvKKEb&index=9)

+Welcome to Session 09 of the Nginx Tutorial, where we'll dive into the world of logging in Nginx.
+We'll explore different kinds of logging, including access logs and error logs, and we'll provide a practical demonstration of working with error logs.

 - **Vahag Gragoosian**
   - DevOps Enthusiast